Breakers (TV series)

-The series revolves around The Breakers building situated near Bondi Beach, and the lives of the people who work and live there.
-The building houses three businesses all run by the same family.
-Breaker's Modelling School is run by Paul Simmons, The Breaker, a local newspaper is run by Eve, Paul's ex-wife, and Kate's Cafe, run by Kate Markham, Eve's sister.
+The series revolves around the Breakers building situated near Bondi Beach, and the lives of the people who work and live there.
+The building houses three businesses, BMS (Breaker's Modelling School), a modelling agency run by Paul Simmons, The Breaker, a local newspaper run by Eve, Paul's ex-wife, and Kate's Café, run by Kate Markham, Eve's sister, along with a drop-in centre for homeless teenagers, Against The Tide, run by Steve Giordano.